Yevgeni Iskritsky: Arrests

-On October 29, 1929, Iskritsky was arrested during "Case Spring", the first of Stalin's purges.
+On October 29, 1929, Iskritsky was arrested during "Case Spring" (see also for Vesna Case), the first of Stalin's purges.
 During interrogations, he revealed:

 During the October Revolution, I met no sympathy, because I did not understand it and thought it did not meet the interests of the Russian people.
 Strong reasons that prompted me to do so, were the famous order number 1, which I understood as a desire for irresponsible elements destroy the army during the war, and then a strong impression on me was the killing of my relatives and friends.
 However, for me it was obvious that the process of Bolshevization of Russia was inevitable and that we, the representatives of the old regime, will suffer for being on the wrong side, with all the ensuing consequences ...
 When I went to work in the Red Army, we had not yet liquidated the German front and, therefore, I considered it possible to continue the fight against the Germans, even in the Red Army.
 Only after the war took a civil character and plot I formed the army of my opponents with a white hand were people with whom I grew up, was educated and served under the old regime, and that I could consider their enemies, I realized that I did not want to be the commander driving the Red troops and preferred to leave active duty for academics.

 Iskritsky was sentenced to 10 years in the Solovki prison camp.
 After serving two years, Iskritsky was released, and he again taught at a school in Orel.
 But in 1937, during the Great Purge Iskritsky was again arrested and sentenced to 10 more years.
 In 1947 Iskritsky was released and deported in Shymkent, Kazakhstan.
 He died in 1949, having earned 10 Tsarist Russia and Soviet Red Army awards.